CooperUnion/selfdrive/docs/getting-started.md

 - [`fzf`]: a command-line fuzzy finder
 - [`rg`]: ripgrep recursively searches directories for a regex pattern

+## So What's Next?

+Now that you have a general idea of how [`selfdrive`] works, it's time to move on to group-specific getting started guides.
+Feel free to move along to these without finishing all of the suggested [missing semester] lectures; however, understand they do nothing but benefit you!

 [command-line environment]: https://missing.csail.mit.edu/2020/command-line/
 [contributing guidelines]: contributing.md#directory-structure
 [course overview + the shell]: https://missing.csail.mit.edu/2020/course-shell/